Expedition in Nepal

 - Equipment: All necessary camping equipments, kitchen utilizes upto higher camp for members, staffs and common climbing equipment such as ropes, ice screws, ice bar, pitons, etc.

-- Accommodation: 5 night’s hotel accommodation in a tourist class hotel in Kathmandu and 34 nights lodges/tent during trekking and expedition period.
+- Accommodation: 5 night’s hotel accommodation in city and 34 nights lodges/tent during trekking and expedition period.

-- Food: Full board on tented [/lieakfast, lunch and dinner] during the trekking and expedition upto Dhaulagiri base camp and 5 /lieakfasts and one farewell Dinner in Kathmandu.
+- Food: Full board on tented [Breakfast, lunch and dinner] during the trekking and expedition upto Dhaulagiri base camp and 5 breakfasts in city..